The Monadic Theory of Toric Words: Applications

-\begin{theorem} For $\alpha, \beta$ as in \Cref{sign-eap}, the word $\delta = \alpha \times \beta$ is not almost-periodic and hence does not belong to $\Tcal_O \cup \Tcal_{SA}$. \end{theorem} \begin{proof} Recall from \Cref{toric-TO-strongly-AP,toric-TSA-AP} that all words belonging to $\Tcal_O$ or $\Tcal_{SA}$ are almost-periodic.
-We thus have to only prove the first statement.
-We will show that (a) the letter $(+,-)$ occurs infinitely often in $\delta$, and (b) the length of the gaps between its consecutive occurrences is not bounded.
+\begin{theorem} For $\alpha, \beta$ as in \Cref{sign-eap}, the word $\alpha \times \beta$ is not almost-periodic and hence does not belong to $\Tcal_O \cup \Tcal_{\mathit{SA}}$. \end{theorem} \begin{proof} Recall from \Cref{toric-TO-strongly-AP,toric-TSA-AP} that all words belonging to $\Tcal_O$ or $\Tcal_{\mathit{SA}}$ are almost-periodic.
+We therefore only need to prove the first statement.
+We will show that (a) the letter $(+,-)$ occurs infinitely often in $\alpha \times \beta$, and (b) the length of the gaps between its consecutive occurrences is not bounded.

 We start with (a).
 The letter $(+, -)$ occurs at a position $n > 0$ if and only if $\sin (n\theta) > 0$ and $n\sin (n\theta) - 7\cos (n\theta) < 0$, which is equivalent to $0 < \Log(\gamma^n) < \arctan (7/n)$.
 We will show that $0 < \Log (\gamma^n) < 2\pi/n$ is satisfied for infinitely many $n \in \nat$.
-Since $\arctan (7/n) > 2\pi/n$ for $n > 11$, this proves that $(+,-)$ occurs infinitely often in $\delta$.
+Since $\arctan (7/n) > 2\pi/n$ for $n > 11$, this proves that $(+,-)$ occurs infinitely often in $\alpha \times \beta$.